jlacar/aoc2015/README-Day12.md

 The `Json.decodeFromString()` function does care though and it will throw an exception if declared with a `JsonObject` type and input wasn't a proper JSON object, that is, the string didn't have "{ ... }" as the outermost level delimiter.

 The solution was to change the generic type from `decodeFromString<JsonObject>` to `decodeFromString<JsonElement>`.
-This accepted the all example inputs in part 1.
+This successfully parsed all the example inputs in part 1.

 ### Adding a predicate parameter to `deepSumOf()`

 Next, I added the `skip` parameter to the `deepSumOf` function.
 This expected a predicate that would be used to check if the current element being processed should be skipped or not.
 Setting a default of `{ false }` simplified the call to `part1()`.

 I also realized that it would be better to declare the first parameter to `deepSumOf()` as a `JsonElement` instead of a `JsonObject`.
 Using `JsonElement` allowed me to take advantage of   [automatic type casting](https://kotlinlang.org/docs/typecasts.html) in the `when` expression and simplify the dispatching to the correct logic branch to process the next level of nested elements.

-I was quite happy with how the [final solution](http s://github.com/jlacar/aoc2015/blob/bdafeb1c0ded859faad2567ce2829524a7bfee46/src/main/kotlin/lacar/junilu/Day12.kt) turn out.

 ### Finishing touches